Gabox5020/Fetch_Example/README.md

 ### Description
 ---
-- `I have created an example on how to use the Fetch and Promises`
+- `I have created an example on how to use the Fetch, Promises, Async and Await`